 NEW REWARD!!
 A Main Street Farms canvas tote bag.
-This reusable bag has two purposes, it saves plastic and shows people your support for local food.Estimated delivery:Ships within the US only
+This reusable bag has two purposes, it saves plastic and shows people your support for local food.Estimated delivery:Only ships to: United States

 NEW REWARD!
-A Main Street Farms canvas tote bag filled with fresh local veggies OR the tote bag and a bag of our Farmers Blend Coffee.Estimated delivery:Ships within the US only
+A Main Street Farms canvas tote bag filled with fresh local veggies OR the tote bag and a bag of our Farmers Blend Coffee.Estimated delivery:Only ships to: United States

 5 Basket of Bounty Veggie Boxes picked up at our Cortland farm stand.
 You can take them all at once or one a week, your choice.Estimated delivery: